mayamcdougall/NotePaper/README.md

 	* ###### text
 		Here you can customize the text for each button.
 If you leave this blank, it will disable that button.
 When using images, this text becomes the hover text for each button.
 If you do not wish to have any hover text, use a space " " instead of leaving blank so that the button stays enabled.
 Don't forget to escape any html entities you might be using, such as &lt; or &gt;.
 	* ###### image
 		You can optionally provide an image for each button, relative to base_url.
 If defined, the "text" variables will instead be used as Alt and Title attributes of your image.
+If you use the value of "default", NotePaper will use it's own internal button images.

 ---
 <a name="changelog"></a>